fxcm/ForexConnectAPI/README.md

 First round release will target to demo environments this coming weekend.
 5/1/2021 This release to demo target at 7/9/2021

+### the above release to live will target in mid-end August/2021.
+Please make sure you are ready.
+Please send mail to api@fxcm.com if you have any questions.

 please upgrade the latest version at

 https://pypi.org/project/forexconnect/